TIY-Austin-Front-End-Engineering/hamburger-menu/README.md

 </html>
 ```

 **Without modifying the HTML** replicate the following hamburger menu.
 Hint: you will need to use the `::before` and `::after` pseudo-elements.
+The three bars in the hamburger menu should be 24px wide and 3px tall with 4px of space in between each bar.

 ![Normal Mode](/normal.png)